 Other local meanderings included the Columbia Pacific Heritage Museum, a very local, old- fashioned museum (free on Thursdays).
 There’s lots of intriguing stuff here, including a life jacket made of corks from 1904 that is way more interesting than the vest I have for kayaking.
 I’m going to start saving our wine bottle corks.
 We also enjoyed happy hour at Salt Pub, overlooking the harbor, where we had a delicious North Head IPA (named after the lighthouse) from North Jetty Brewery.
 We were wishing we’d stopped by the brewery for a tasting of more of their offerings.

 Oysterville was the final stop on our wish list, at the northwestern end of the peninsula.
 Built on the rich harvest of oysters from Willapa Bay (one tiny oyster brought as much as one silver dollar in San Francisco in the mid 1800’s!) the oyster boomtown is now a quiet village of well-preserved homes from the era.
-The smoked oysters and smoked salmon dip from Oysterville Sea Farms are among the best we’ve had, and their deck overlooking Willapa Bay is lovely.
+The smoked oysters were a bit on the tough side, but the smoked salmon dip from Oysterville Sea Farms was among the best we’ve had, and their deck overlooking Willapa Bay is lovely.

 About the campground: